Francesco Profumo: Career

 Profumo started his professional career in research and development at Ansaldo in Genova in 1978 and served there until 1984.
-In 1985, he moved to Torino as a researcher and associate professor at the local Politecnico.
+In 1985, he moved to Turin as a researcher and associate professor at the local Polytechnic University of Turin.
 In 2003, he was named dean of the 1st engineering faculty of the Politecnico, and in 2005, he became rector of the university.
 As of September 2020, he is a member of the Italian Aspen Institute.

-Professor of Electrical Machines and Drives at the Politecnico di Torino, he is currently Professor Emeritus of the university.
+Professor of Electrical Machines and Drives at the Polytechnic University of Turin, he is currently Professor Emeritus of the university.
 He has authored approximately 250 contributions, including articles and publications in international journals, and is a member of several scientific associations such as IEEE, JIEE, IEE, and EPE.
 He also serves as President of the Uni-Italia Association.

 In the past, he has served on the boards of Reply, FIDIA S.p.A., and Unicredit Private Bank.
-On April 12, 2011, he was appointed to the Board of Directors of Telecom Italia.
+On 12 April 2011, he was appointed to the Board of Directors of Telecom Italia.
 He has also held advisory roles for Il Sole 24 Ore and Pirelli & C., and is a member of the Steering Committee of Italianieuropei.

-From August 13, 2011, to January 2012, he served as President of the Italian National Research Council (CNR).
+From 13 August 2011 to January 2012, he served as President of the Italian National Research Council (CNR).

 On 16 November 2011, Prime Minister Mario Monti appointed him Minister of Education.

 Minister of Education

-On November 16, 2011, he was appointed Minister of Education, Universities, and Research in the Monti government,[8] a role he held until the government's conclusion in 2013.
+On 16 November 2011, he was appointed Minister of Education, Universities, and Research in the Monti government, a role he held until the government's conclusion in 2013.

-On January 30, 2012, Profumo resigned from his position as President of the CNR (National Research Council), a role he had been appointed to just a few months earlier by former Minister of Education Mariastella Gelmini.
+On 30 January 2012, Profumo resigned from his position as President of the CNR (National Research Council), a role he had been appointed to just a few months earlier by former Minister of Education Mariastella Gelmini.
 The resignation came after controversy arose regarding the simultaneous holding of both positions, as the CNR presidency is a government-appointed role.
 Prior to officially assuming the ministerial post, Profumo had already temporarily stepped aside from his duties at the CNR, delegating responsibilities to the vice president.